Most parents feel a little disconnected from their teen.

 Tip 4: Introduce non-triggering topics

-By the point your child is a teenager, you know them pretty well - so during family activities, introduce a few topics of conversation that you know won't set off your teen.
+By the point your child is a teenager, you know them pretty well (even when you feel like you don’t) - so during family activities, introduce a few topics of conversation that you know won't set off your teen.
 Of course it is important to process why the got into trouble at school, or why they may have yelled at a friend, but you want to protect some time just for relationship building - without lecturing them on what they should be doing differently.

 Tip 5: Take the pressure off of yourself